truptikhodwe/VR_Assignment1_Trupti_Khodwe_IMT2022007/README.md

 ---

 ### b.
 Coin Segmentation
+- Loaded the image from the given path.
+- Converted the image to grayscale.
-- Applied **region-based segmentation** to isolate individual coins.
+- Applied Gaussian Blur to smooth the image and remove noise.
-- Used bounding boxes around detected coins.
+- Used Otsu’s Thresholding to convert the image into a binary mask.
+- Detected contours representing coin edges.
+- Filtered small contours based on area to remove unwanted detections.
+- Sorted the contours in descending order by area.
-- Removed nested contours to prevent inner details (e.g., ₹10 coin inner ring) from being mistaken as separate coins.
+- Removed nested contours to ensure only full coins were segmented.
+- Extracted each segmented coin using bounding boxes.
+- Displayed each segmented coin using Matplotlib.

 **Segmented Coins:**
 ![Segmented Coins](Part%201/1_b.png)